Non-Asymptotic Gaussian Estimates for the Recursive Approximation of the Invariant Measure of a Diffusion

 -- The second one is mainly theoretical and concerns non-asymptotic deviation bounds for the \textit{celebrated} almost-sure CLT first established by Brosamler and Schatte (see~\cite{bros:88} and~\cite{scha:88}) and revisited through the ergodic discretization schemes viewpoint in~\cite{lamb:page:02}.

-Both applications require a careful investigation of the corresponding Poisson problem.
+Both applications require a careful investigation of the corresponding Poisson equation $\mathcal{A}\varphi=f-\nu(f)$.
+We will in particular prove that some pointwise regularity properties can be transferred from $f$ to $\varphi$.

 The paper is organized as follows.
 We conclude this section by introducing some notations.
+Our main results are presented in Section~\ref{MR}.
+We first state therein the specific concentration results for functions $f$ writing $f={\mathcal A\varphi}+\nu(f) $ (see Section~\ref{MCR}).
+We then proceed with some suitable controls on the Poisson problem associated with ${\mathcal A} $ and $f$ \textcolor{black}{in a confluent framework under the two main cases considered: namely a possibly degenerate setting, which requires a strong confluence condition and \textit{smooth} source and coefficients, and a non degenerate setting, which allows to weaken the confluence condition as well as the smoothness assumptions on the source and the coefficients since in that case we manage to benefit from an elliptic bootstrap property} (see Section~\ref{SEC_PRACTICAL_MAIN_RESULTS}).
+We eventually give in Section~\ref{PRACT_DEV_BD} some practical and tractable deviation bounds and non-asymptotic confidence intervals, including a Slutsky like result, for a given specific source $f$ under the afore mentioned conditions on the coefficients of~\eqref{eq_diff}.

-We then state and prove in Section~\ref{MR} our main concentration results.
-To this end, we state various technical Lemmas whose proofs are postponed to Section~\ref{SEC_TEC}.
-Section~\ref{SEC_COBORD} is devoted to the case where $\|\sigma\|^2-\nu(\|\sigma\|^2) $ is a coboundary, We then establish in Section \ref{SEC_POISS} some precise and quantitative deviation bounds for $\sqrt{\Gamma_n}\big(\nu_n(f)-\nu(f)\big) $ provided some good controls on the Poisson equation holds, including a Slutsky like theorem in view of practical applications.
-We prove that these controls are achieved in two frameworks: when some non-degeneracy or confluent conditions hold.
-The associated non-asymptotic confidence intervals are discussed as well.
-Section \ref{TCLPS_SEC} is dedicated to the non-asymptotic deviation bounds for the almost-sure CLT and Section~\ref{SEC_NUM} to the numerical illustration of our non-asymptotic confidence intervals.
+We prove our main concentration result in Section~\ref{SEC_PROOF_CONC}.
+Section~\ref{SEC_COBORD} is devoted to the case where $\|\sigma\|^2-\nu(\|\sigma\|^2) $ is a coboundary.
+We then prove in Section~\ref{SEC_POISS} the required controls on the Poisson equation for our deviation result to hold as well as the practical controls of Section~\ref{PRACT_DEV_BD}.
+Section~\ref{TCLPS_SEC} is dedicated to the non-asymptotic deviation bounds for the almost-sure CLT and Section~\ref{SEC_NUM} to the numerical illustration of our non-asymptotic confidence intervals.